St Edmund Hall, Oxford: Buildings and grounds

 St Edmund Hall is located in central Oxford, on the north side of the High Street, off Queen's Lane.
 It borders New College to the North and the Carrodus Quad of The Queen's College to the south.
 The front quadrangle houses the porters' lodge, the Old Dining Hall, built in the 1650s, the college bar (the buttery), the chapel, the Old Library, offices and accommodation for students and Fellows.

 Entrance

 An engraving of the college coat of arms is found above the entrance to the college on Queen's Lane.
 As seen in this image, the coat of arms sits above the following Latin dedication "sanctus edmundus huius aulae lux", or "St Edmund, light of this Hall".

-It is a very common practice within the University to use chronograms for dedications.
+It is a common practice within the University to use chronograms for dedications.
 When transcribed into Latin, they are written in such a way that an important date, usually that of a foundation or the dedication itself, is embedded in the text in Roman numerals.